guyinacube/powerapps-docs-pr/articles/guided-learning/learning-filter-gallery-dropdown.md

 ## Select data to display in the gallery

 Now you want to connect the drop-down control to the gallery.
 Click or tap the gallery to select it, and then select **Items** in the property list.
-In the formula bar, delete all of the existing text and type the following:
+In the formula bar, delete all of the existing text, and then type or paste the following:

 **Filter(CitySales,ddCountry.Selected.Value in Country)**